Top Frequently Asked Questions for Electronic Filing (e-file)

 • You must provide a copy of your Forms W-2 to the authorized IRS e-file provider before the provider sends the electronic return to the IRS.

-For general information about e-file, refer to E-File Options for Individuals.
+For general information about e-file, refer to E-file options to file your return.

 Frequently Asked Question Subcategories for Electronic Filing (e-file)